BHoM/documentation/docs/Feature-specific guides/Revit/Pull/Pull-examples.md

 # Revit Pull examples

+!!! note
-- It is worth having a look at [Using the BHoM](https://github.com/BHoM/documentation/wiki/Using-the-BHoM) section and the rest of Revit_Toolkit Wiki before reading this page.
+    - It's worth having a look at [Using the BHoM](https://github.com/BHoM/documentation/wiki/Using-the-BHoM) section and the rest of Revit_Toolkit Wiki before reading this page.
     - Most of the scripts are presented in [Grasshopper](Pull-in-Grasshopper).
 All source files are available in [samples](https://github.com/BHoM/samples/tree/master/Revit_Toolkit).

 ### Pulling selection
 One of the more practical ways to specify elements for pull is simply selecting them in Revit and using `FilterBySelection`.